This chapter is important as it lays the foundation for understanding the securities markets, financial instruments, and investment planning.

 1.1.2 Financial Goals

-There are numerous examples of such financial goals.
-Among the most common are funding a child’s education, cost of the marriage of one’s son or daughter, funding the lifestyle in retirement, buying a vehicle, buying or renovating one’s house, taking a big vacation.
+There are many examples of financial goals.
+Some common ones include saving for a child’s education, covering the cost of a wedding, funding retirement, buying a vehicle, getting a new house, or going on a big vacation.

-When we assign amounts and timelines to these objectives, we convert these into financial goals.
+When we set specific amounts and timelines for these goals, they become financial goals.

-All financial goals share a common characteristic – they represent a need for money that cannot be met through current income or assets.
-While retirement and children’s education are typically categorized as necessary financial responsibilities, a grand vacation may be considered a good-to-have goal.
+All financial goals have one thing in common – they require money that cannot be covered by our current income or savings.
+While retirement and education are usually considered necessary goals, a luxury vacation may be seen as a nice-to-have goal.

 1.1.3 Short term needs versus Long Term Goals